Yutani140x/saturnix-camera/README.md

 ---

-## Current limitations
+## Known issues

-This project is still experimental and has several practical limitations:
+This is still experimental.
+Here's what doesn't work great yet:

-### Performance⚠️
+### Speed ⚠️

-- Boot time is relatively long (~1 minute)
+- Takes about a minute to boot
-- Each photo currently takes ~8–14 seconds to process
+- Each photo takes 8–14 seconds to process

-The main reason is how the camera pipeline works right now:

-- LiveView stops the camera (picamera2.stop + close) — ~1–2s
+The slowness comes from how the camera pipeline works right now — it stops and restarts the camera twice for every shot.
+Most of the delay is that restart cycle, not the actual capture.
-- rpicam-still reinitializes the camera from scratch — ~3–5s
-- Capture — ~0.5–2s
-- Saving to SD card — ~1s
-- LiveView starts the camera again — ~3–5s

-Most of the delay comes from restarting the camera twice per shot, not the capture itself.

-Performance is expected to improve.
-Current focus is on reaching a stable release.
-_(A planned improvement is switching to picamera2.switch_mode_and_capture_file(), which allows capturing full-resolution images without stopping the camera.
-Expected result: ~1.5–2.5s per shot instead of ~8–14s (5–6× faster).)_
+There's a fix planned: switching to a method that captures full-res without stopping the camera.
+That should bring it down to about 1.5–2.5 seconds per shot.

-### Hardware & Assembly
+### Assembly

-- Requires soldering (not beginner-friendly yet)
-- Current enclosure is designed for resin 3D printing
+- Build process
+- Build instructions are not ready yet
-- Assembly is more complex than a typical DIY project
+- Assembly is a bit complicated
-- Instructions are still in progress

-### Project Scope

-- Designed as a DIY camera, not a polished consumer product
-- Strong focus on making the design simpler and more accessible over time
-- Considering an FDM-printable version of the enclosure (not implemented yet)
+- Requires soldering — not beginner-friendly for now

 ### Despite these limitations, the camera has been tested in real-world use (including multi-day outdoor trips) and works reliably for still photography.